 Building on the foundation are tactical result measurements that help marketers make day-to-day decisions on spend.
-Don't wait for the end of quarter to collect data on how your last webinar or email campaign performed!
+Don't wait for the end of quarter to collect data on how your last webinar or email campaign performed.
 Chances are you've got at least one more scheduled for this quarter, so it's important to know what worked and what didn't for the next one.
 These metrics help your team act quickly and optimize opportunities.
 They also reward you with new information when you take chances and test out new things.

-The penultimate level is advanced metrics such as pipeline created by Marketing or mapping investment to the buyer journey stages.
-This is the stage of reviewing Marketing's performance as a business.
+The penultimate level is advanced metrics such as pipeline created by marketing or mapping investment to the buyer journey stages.
+This is the stage of reviewing marketing's performance as a business.
 The results are perfect for the CMO to communicate with the rest of the C-suite as indicators of their progress.
-Consistently being able to speak to these metrics, will help move your Marketing organization to the top of the measurement pyramid.
+Consistently being able to speak to these metrics, will position your marketing organization to the top of the measurement pyramid.
 It can also earn marketing the revenue center reputation it rightly deserves.

-The final level is business impact which is where you find measurements like ROI that establish Marketing's credibility with the C-suite.
-It's taking some of your advanced metrics and being able to create pipeline models and business strategy around the projected business impact of Marketing.
-The question at this stage isn't backwards-facing like "what worked well" - we are looking forward to ask "where is our next dollar going" or "what should we do next."
-These metrics go beyond making Marketing a trusted partner amongst their C-suite cohorts.
-This is when Marketing can drive further change for the business and become a better leader.
+The final level is business impact which is where you find measurements like ROI that establish marketing's credibility with the C-suite.
+It's taking some of your advanced metrics and being able to create pipeline models and business strategy around the projected business impact of marketing.
+The questions being answered at this stage aren't retrospective like "What worked well?"-we are looking forward asking, "Where is our next dollar going?" or "What should we do next?"
+These metrics go beyond making marketing a trusted partner amongst the C-suite cohorts.
+This is when marketing can drive further change for the business and become a better leader.